DevOps-Cert/linuxsystemadministration/README.md

     * As fred, add the line “Fred was here.”
     * As sally, add the line “Sally was here.”
     * As walt, fail to use the file named "/home/acl/group/test".
-    * As george, see both sally and fred's entries inside the file and clobber the file
+    * As george, see both sally and fred's entries inside the file and clobber the file</summary>

 ```
 # mkdir /home/acl/group
 # addgroup acltest